gopro/labs/docs/control/extensions/README.md

 Here is a list of additional metadata driven camera extensions:

+### **MAX2 cameras**

+- **IFRM=1** - for I-frame only encoding.
+Likely the first action camera with an all I-frame encoding option in HEVC.
+Recommend to run at least 180Mb/s using BITR.
+Still very experimental.
+- **LOWL=1** - for a low light mode, technically it is the same a GCMP=1, but easier to remember.
+All this does is bias the camera to use a longer shutter when shooting video.
+- **preset** - friendly B001 to B999 for bitrate control e.g. B180 in a preset name will be 180mbs
+- **preset** - friendly NR01 to NR99 for noise reduction percentage e.g. NR25 in a preset name will be 25% noise reduction
+- **DPTS=x** - (1-15) depth change smoother, 1 - fast, 15 - smooth.
+360 experimental.
+- **DPTP=x** - (1-7) depth change speed, 1 - slow, 7 - fast (like DPTS with a different implementation).
+360 experimental.
+- **DPTL=x** - depth lock stitch after x seconds, 1 - immediate, 2-99 - seconds, 100-99999 - milliseconds.
+360 experimental.
+- **GAMA=2.2** - Useful for HDRI work, gamma equivalent of LOGB.
+- **ALLI=1** - for optionally ALL Integer frame rates: 24.0, 25.0, 30.0, 50.0, 60.0, 90.0, 100.0

-### **HERO13 cameras**
+### **HERO13/MAX2 cameras**

-- **WBDV=1** - White Balance DiVe improvements.
-Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene get more blue, the more the red channel is gain up.
-Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,5.0
 - **SHEL=1** - Using $SHEL=1 enables a command shell for Labs over a USB serial port.
 Every experimental, and looking for feedback.
 Connect to COM at 115200 8N1.
 All QR code command work, just type them.
 Used $ commands will report their data back to the shell, e.g. $BITR or $A or $p:T to read variables.
 - **OPNW=1** - Open Network (allows of faster non-secure http vs https to be used with Open GoPro)
 - **DIST=x** - Time-Lapse Video Distance, x is a GPS travel distance between exposures in meters, rather than time for an in-camera computed timelapse.
 So $DIST=5 will set a 5 meter interval for TLV.
 One exception is when x=1, 10 meters will be used, 1 meter is too noisy (GPS errors.)
 So this feature is good for 2 meters of larger.
 For shorter distances or a higher speed, you the new TLV sample rate for 4Hz (p4), for the best distance precision. e.g. mTr5Xp4$DIST=5
 - **GOAL=x** - 0 to 60 (or x) MPH speed timing.
 Not for precision timing, just for fun.
 Drive safe.
 It currents a JPEG in MISC for you speed award.
 All very crude, from a recent hackathon.
 - **GPSL=x** - to enabled continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures.
 Path is saved by day into
 MISC/GPS-yy-mm-dd.gpmf file.
 GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.

+### **HERO13 cameras**

+- **WBDV=1** - White Balance DiVe improvements.
+Rather than WARM for improving diving white balance, which effects WB the same at all depths, WBDV is more automatic – as the scene get more blue, the more the red channel is gain up.
+Currently $WBDV=1 is uses =2.33,4.0 internally (gaining red 4x after red gain hits 2.33), so you can try tuning this yourself e.g. $WBDV=2.4,5.0

 ### **HERO13/12 cameras**